digital environment that displays a real airplane and its replica or virtual twin where tests can be performed before applying them in reality

 Types of Digital Twins: Application Examples

 When we talk about “types of digital twins”, we refer to different categories used to organize them by scale, level of detail, and scope of application.
-These classifications have been shaped by user needs and help determine what level of digital twin is right for each project.
-The most common categories are component, product, system, and process.
+These classifications have been shaped by common user needs and help determine what level of digital twin is best for each project.
+Typically, three main types are distinguished:

 Benefits of Digital Twins in Industry 4.0